Close Banner

 Your frog family may also come across rides that utilize 3D technology but don't require guests to wear 3D glasses, such as Mickey & Minnie's Runaway Railway.
 This unique, trackless ride utilizes 2.5 D, which gives the illusion of 3D by adding depth to the props.

-Rides that spin in a circular fashion don't work for some people.
-If round and round is no good, avoid these gentle rides that are likely to be fine for most riders.
+Rides that spin in a circular motion may not be suitable for some individuals.
+If 'round and round' is no good, avoid these gentle rides, which are likely to be fine for most riders.
 While the Mad Tea Party spins the most out of these rides, the following can exacerbate symptoms:

 Park Transportation